IN THE MOUNTAINS OF FIRE

 “I can see how magicians would live here,” Rashid almost whispers.
-He gestures expansively all around him.
+He gestures expansively all around him at the looming piers of rock that surround this village, almost sculptural, almost featured.
 “You can practically feel their lingering power.”

 He can, anyway.
 “I suppose you could *cough* call Damien’s songs and stories a kind of magic.”
 I fold my fur serape closer as evening chills the air.

 “Yeah,” Rashid says, and for a moment I hear the child still in his voice.
 “I used to think that herbalism came close, too.”
 He shivers and stands.
 “But I sure as hell can’t perform miracles.”

 He starts to leave, then turns to gesture me to follow him.
 We walk towards the infirmary, where I can hear a patient moaning in an aimless, hopeless way, hardly even listening to himself.
 A new party of wounded made it in last night, and medics don’t get Sabbaths off.
 “I’m not achieving full pain control,” Rashid says, just outside the door.
 “I never seem to have enough supplies.”

 “That’s something we all can say.”